JohnComonitski/FootballMatchAnalysis/README.md

 # Football Match Analysis

 A Python library that utilize's Friend's of Tracking's [Metrica Tracking Data Library](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking).
-This library makes many of the examples from Friend's of Tracking's [Tracking Data Tutorials](https://www.youtube.com/watch?v=8TrleFklEsE) easy acceible via easy to use functions and expands on the functionality to make match analysis from football tracking & event data easy!
+This library makes the examples from Friend's of Tracking's [Tracking Data Tutorial Series](https://www.youtube.com/watch?v=8TrleFklEsE) easy acceible via easy to use objects & functions and expands on the functionality to make match analysis from football tracking & event data easy!

 <!--TOC-->